Air pirate: In reality

 In real-life use, the phrase "air piracy" more often refers to the hijacking and illegal seizure of an aircraft.
-However, there has been at least one occasion of an act of nautical-type piracy being conducted from the air.
+However, there has been at least one occasion of an act of nautical-type ship capture being conducted from the air.
 This occurred in 1917, when the civilian Norwegian schooner Royal was boarded and captured by a boarding party from the German Zeppelin L23.
+However, the Royal was carrying contraband material in violation of neutrality, thus her capture and confiscation was legal.

 There have also been a handful of instances where interceptor aircraft have threatened an airliner or cargo plane, forcing it to land, including cases like Ryanair Flight 4978 where the flight of the airliner was legal and approved; Irish prime minister Micheál Martin referred to the Ryanair incident as "piracy in the skies."
 In the notorious Airstan incident, an Ilyushin Il-76 shipping weapons to the besieged government of Afghanistan was attacked and forced to land by a Taliban-flown jet fighter.
 The cargo plane's crew spent a year in captivity before escaping.